Real Estate Mauritius · Westimmo

 Annual property taxes

-No property tax.
-No council tax.
-No wealth tax.
-No capital gains tax on resale for individuals.
-Confirmed by the Finance Act 2025 — a capital gains tax was announced but not enacted.
+No land tax.
+No housing tax.
+No wealth tax (no local real estate wealth tax equivalent).
+No capital gains tax on real estate resale for individuals.
+Confirmed by the Finance Act 2025.

 0%